-Royalty rates on YouTube are dependent on many factors and are notoriously confusing.
-Rates depend on what type of ad is served on the video, the territory in which the view took place, the time of year, the YouTube platform (paid or not), and many more factors.
-Because of this, it’s very difficult to estimate how much a video will earn in ad revenue.
+Royalty rates on YouTube are notoriously confusing.
+They depend on what type of ad is served on the video, the territory in which the view took place, the time of year, the YouTube service (free or premium), and many other factors.
+Because of this, it’s very difficult to estimate exactly how much a video will earn in ad revenue.

-As an independent creator, YouTube is a great tool to utilize to create and share content to promote your music, and generate royalties as well!
-It’s important to understand what your rights are, how you can monetize videos using your music and collect the royalties generated, and what types of royalties you are due.
+As an independent creator, YouTube is a great tool for creating and sharing content, promoting your music, and ultimately generating royalties.
+It’s important to understand what your rights are, how you can monetize videos using your music and collect the royalties generated, and exactly what types of royalties you are due.